Earth’s magnetic field is overdue a flip. Should we be worried?

 What would happen if the magnetic field disappeared? © Getty Images

 Reversals are believed to take place over 1,000 to 10,000 years, during which time the field shrinks to zero before growing again with the opposite polarity.
-There were therefore times – maybe even centuries – when the Earth had essentially no magnetic field.
+There were therefore times – maybe even centuries – when Earth had essentially no magnetic field.

-This is dangerous for life since the planet’s magnetic field extends far into space and creates a protective bubble around Earth, shielding the planet’s surface from the hurricane of particles of the Sun’s ‘solar wind’ and higher energy ‘cosmic ray’ particles from deep space.
+This is dangerous for life since the planet’s magnetic field extends far into space and creates a protective bubble around Earth, shielding the planet’s surface from the hurricane of particles of the Sun’s solar wind and higher-energy cosmic ray particles from deep space.

 Normally, these are safely funnelled down at the poles, creating the auroras.
 Without a protective field, such deadly radiation would increase the mutation rate of living cells, leading to cancers in animals.
 Nevertheless, life has weathered large numbers of such events before without being wiped out.